mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 Application Class Data Sharing is one of the most exciting items, for me.
 AppCDS can dramatically improve application startup and memory usage.
 I wrote about Application CDS before [here]({% post_url 2017-10-04-AppCDS-and-Clojure %}).
 It was contributed completely in Nov 2017 and was released in OpenJDK 10.

-### TZ updater
+### TZ updater, Usage Logger

 [Dealing with times and dates](http://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time) is a [constant source of confusion](https://stackoverflow.com/questions/6841333/why-is-subtracting-these-two-times-in-1927-giving-a-strange-result) for developers.
 Why can't [humans](https://www.timeanddate.com/worldclock/new-zealand/chatham-islands) (and [astronomical bodies](http://tycho.usno.navy.mil/leapsec.html)) just be consistent?!
-Until that happens we will have to deal with it, and one of the "fun" things about it is how political and social forces can change, and how quickly.
-Timezones and DST are changed with surprisingly little warning, so a runtime which provides date/time support can't possibly know in advance how to behave in all cases.
+Timezones and DST dates are changed with surprisingly little warning, so a runtime which provides date/time support can't possibly know in advance how to behave in all cases.
 A couple of fun examples:

   - Australian 2000 Olympics and 2006 Commonwealth Games both moved DST clock-change dates by about a week to "avoid confusion", with [only a few months notice](https://scott.yang.id.au/2006/03/commonwealth-games-dst.html).
   - Israel's Knesset used to [decide the dates of DST at the last moment](http://self.gutenberg.org/articles/eng/Israel_Summer_Time).
 There was even a suggestion in 2010 to move to winter-time for a single day during DST (which didn't happen in the end).
-This kind of confusion actually led to Microsoft temporarily abandonning Israel Daylight Time for Windows and making everyone's Outlook an hour off.
 These days IDT dates are fixed, thankfully.
   - North Korea's timezone recently changed with [4 day's notice](https://en.wikipedia.org/wiki/Time_in_North_Korea#History).

-Oracle JDK customers have had a tool called [TZ Updater](http://www.oracle.com/technetwork/java/javase/tzupdater-readme-136440.html) to keep their installation up to date, which is part of the infrastructure which is planned to open source, along with other tools such as the Java Usage Logger.
+Oracle JDK customers have had a tool called [TZ Updater](http://www.oracle.com/technetwork/java/javase/tzupdater-readme-136440.html) to keep their installation up to date, which is part of the infrastructure which planned to be open-sourced, along with other tools such as the Java Usage Logger which allows companies to gather data on how the JVM is used.

 ### Font-rendering engine

 In order to quickly and accuratly render font glyphs, Oracle and Open JDKs both lean on services provided by the OS (eg [CoreText](https://developer.apple.com/documentation/coretext) on MacOS).
-Additionally OracleJDK bundles a version of the T2K rendering engine which is proprietary and was licensed by Sun.
+Additionally OracleJDK bundles a version of the T2K rendering engine which is proprietary.
 OpenJDK does not redistribute T2K and instead bundles [FreeType](https://www.freetype.org/).
 I found [some historical info](http://openjdk.java.net/projects/font-scaler/), and [here's where the code diverges](http://hg.openjdk.java.net/jdk10/hs/file/d85284ccd1bd/src/java.desktop/share/classes/sun/font/FontScaler.java#l99).

 Here's an image showing OracleJDK (top) vs OpenJDK (bottom) rendering some text: